 How do we hold space for the “both” and “and” rather than hardening into the “either/or?”
 How do we use our life experiences to awaken and deepen our understanding of both our humanity, and our spirituality in a world that challenges us with how to reconcile the space between the sacred life, and the secular?

 I think it might involve playful rebellion against separation from ourselves in order to create an all encompassing compassionate inclusion.
-Inhabiting those spaces in order to make art out of life’s many moments.
+Inhabiting those spaces in order to make art from the language of our heart.

 This is a virtual campfire.
 A place for thinking, feeling, & being.
 A clearing in the forest where we can gather to connect with each other, find inspiration, and remember how to listen more deeply to our own heads & hearts.

 A space that can remind us how to be anywhere, and work with softening into what we want to resist.
 Knowing that the at times wrestling with is part of the journey.

 As creators, we see taking care of our minds, bodies, & spirits as integrated acts of radical self-love and creative rebellion.
 We see yoga, writing, and creative self-expression as elixirs that bring us back into our own natural state of illumination.
 We believe in creating sustainable practices in our lives to enhance our wholeness, health, and wellness.